 - 2010: Fewer centuries, but rode my first 400k (250 miles) brevet, and rode a good deal more with Cyndi and Adrian.

-Other great rides in the area:
+Rides in the area:

-There are many excellent routes starting in or near Eugene, ranging from under 20 to over 100 miles, and from very flat to quite hilly.
+There are many other excellent routes starting in or near Eugene, ranging from under 20 to over 100 miles, and from very flat to quite hilly.
 If you are a cyclist visiting Eugene (especially if you're a computer scientist), I'd love to make a few suggestions or maybe go out on a ride with you, schedule permitting.

 Here is why I always wear a helmet.